 - (1) The test profile initialization is not explicitly reported, although the authors, in the Section 4.4.2, indicate that “a feasible method is to use a uniform probability distribution as the initial testing profile.
 On the other hand, testers may also use past experience to guide a different probability distribution as the initial profile”.

-Response: We admit that the test profile initialization was not clearly stated.
-Test profile initialization can be done by different ways depending on the tester’s knowledge on software under test (SUT).
-In the experiments, we used the uniform probability distribution as the initial test profile.
+Response: We apologize for the test profile initialization details not being clearly stated in the original submission.
+The initialization can be done in different ways, depending on the tester’s knowledge of software under test (SUT).
+In the experiments, we used a uniform probability distribution as the initial test profile.

-Action: In the revised version, we have clearly reported test profile initialization used in our experiments in Section 4.4.2.
+Action: In the revised manuscript (in Section 4.4.2), we have clearly reported the test profile initialization used in the experiments.

 Intended details are as follows:

-Add the following sentence in the end of Section 4.4.2 “In our experiments, we used the uniform probability distribution as the initial test profile, and the initial test profiles of each web services are summarized in Table 12, where <Si, Pi> represents the probability of partition Si is Pi . ”.
+Add the following sentence in the end of Section 4.4.2: “In our experiments, we used a uniform probability distribution for the initial test profile.
+The initial test profiles of each web service are summarized in Table 12, where <Si, Pi> means that the probability of selecting partition Si is Pi .”

 Table 12 Summary of Initial Test Profiles of Subject Web Services